-\begin{enumerate} \item Randomly sample $n$ elements from the original $r_1$ array with replacement, which means the elements from original $r_1$ array can appear more than once in the new array $r_1^{bt}$.
+\begin{enumerate} \item Randomly sample $n$ elements from the original $r_1$ array with replacement, {i.e.,} elements from {the} original $r_1$ can appear more than once in the new array $r_1^{\mathrm{bt}}$.
 This step mimics the situation where the same measurement is performed again.
-We then perform independent random sampling with replacement to $r_2$, $r_3$, $r_4$ and $r_5$ as well, and get $r_i^{bt}$ ($i \in \{1,2,3,4,5\}$) arrays \item Calculate the mean of the newly generated $r_i^{bt}$ arrays individually, which can be denoted as $\overline{r_i^{bt}}$.
-We can feed these $\overline{r_i^{bt}}$s to the function $f_{B0a}$ and store the output to an array $F$ \item Repeat step 1 to 2 for, typically, a million times, until the statistical properties such as mean and standard deviation of the normalized distribution of array $F$ converges \item Analyze the distribution of $F$.
+We {carry out} independent random sampling with replacement for $r_2$, $r_3$, $r_4$, and $r_5$ as well, and {obtain} $r_i^{\mathrm{bt}}$ ($i \in \{1,2,3,4,5\}$) arrays. \item Calculate the mean of the newly generated $r_i^{\mathrm{bt}}$ arrays individually, which can be denoted as $\overline{r_i^{\mathrm{bt}}}$.
+We can feed these $\overline{r_i^{\mathrm{bt}}}$s to the function $f_{B0a}$ and store the output in an array $F$. \item Repeat steps 1 and 2 for {$\sim10^6$} times, until the statistical properties such as mean and standard deviation of the normalized distribution of array $F$ converge. \item Analyze the distribution of $F$.
 For the expectation value, we use the mean of array $F$.
-To determine the 95\% confidence interval, we take the 2.5\% quantile from the distribution of $F$ as the lower bound, and 97.5\% quantile as the upper bound. \end{enumerate}
+To determine the 95\% confidence interval, we take the 2.5\% quantile from the distribution of $F$ as the lower bound, and {the} 97.5\% quantile as the upper bound. \end{enumerate}

-The data analysis of $B(v'=1)$ method I is almost identical to that for $B(v'=0)$.
-The procedures of doing bootstrapping are the same, so we won't elaborate here.
-The analysis code can be found online\footnote{github.com/QiSun97/CaH\_Predissociation/bootstrapping\_v6\_final\_github.ipynb}.
+The data analysis for $B(v'=1)$ method I is almost identical to that for $B(v'=0)$.
+The {bootstrap} procedures are the same, and the analysis code can be found online\footnote{github.com/QiSun97/CaH\_Predissociation/bootstrapping\_v6\_final\_github.ipynb}.

-The data analysis of $B(v'=1)$ method II is slightly different from the previous two cases.
-We no longer have a deterministic function of $F_{B1a}$ because we have nine equations and seven variables.
-In order to solve this over-constrained system, what we can do is perform a least - square fit.
-We first write down these nine equations, move all terms to the right hand side of the equations, leaving left hand side to be zeros.
-We define the cost function as the sum of squares of all the right hand side of the equations, and use Levenberg-Marquardt algorithm to search for the local minimum with a reasonable initial guess.
+The data analysis for $B(v'=1)$ method II is slightly different from the previous two cases.
+We no longer have a deterministic function of $F_{B1a}$ because {there are 9} equations {with 7} variables.
+To solve this over-constrained system, we perform a least square fit.
+We write down the 9 equations {with} all the terms on the right hand side {and zeros on the} left hand side. {Then} we define the cost function as the sum of squares of all the right hand sides of the equations, and use {the} Levenberg-Marquardt algorithm to search for the local minimum with a reasonable initial guess.